 On the hardware malfunction front, it's also possible that there's a problem with the USB cable you're using to connect the iPhone to your computer or power adapter.
 The only way to test this is to get access to another iPhone cable and try using that one instead.
 If you find that it is your USB cable that's broken, you can buy a new one from many stores.

 If you're charging your iPhone using a wall charger power adapter (rather than by plugging it into your computer), it could be the adapter that's preventing your iPhone from charging.
-Just like with the USB cable, the only way to check this is by getting another power adapter and trying to charge your phone with that.
+Just like with the USB cable, the only way to check this is by getting another power adapter and trying to charge your phone with that (alternatively, you could also try charging via a computer instead).
 Ideally you can borrow one, but if you need to buy a new one, there are lots of options.

 If none of those things work, the truth almost certainly is that your iPhone won't charge because its battery is dead and needs to be replaced.
 Apple charges US$79 plus shipping for the service.
 Spending some time at a search engine will turn up other companies that provide the same service for less.
 It's worth remembering, too, that if your iPhone is less than one year old, or if you have AppleCare, battery replacement is covered for free.